 How to Apply:

-Interested parties should contact Travis Doughty at firstname.lastname@example.org to obtain a copy of the 2022 peer reviewer application and then return the completed application along with a current resume or CV.
+Interested parties must contact Travis Doughty at firstname.lastname@example.org to obtain a copy of the 2023 peer reviewer application and then return the completed application along with a current resume or CV.

 Pursuant to Title IV, Part B of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act of 2015, peer reviewers may not include any applicant, or representative of an applicant, who has or will submit a proposal in response to the current grant competition.